lfex/moneta/docs/user-guide/source/includes/_structure.md

 -- by LFE -- for each record (one that gets a list of all the fields for a given record).

-Next, let's re-run that ``info`` function we saw in the previous section:
+> Next, let's re-run the ``info`` function we saw in the previous section:

 ```cl
 > (mnt:info)
 ```

-The output of that function will be very similar to what we saw in the previous section.
+The output of the ``info`` function will be very similar to what we saw in the previous section.
 However, do note that our new tables are reported in the "Active tables" section: